 Magic spells, both white and black, may only be cast by trained magicians.
-However, there is another type of magic that may be used by anyone with the knowledge -- Words of Power.

-Words of power are used to invoke the great powers of Middleearth.
-If a person were sailing in the middle of a great storm. and their ship was about to sink, using the word of power !Ulmo might cause the Vala of the Seas (Ulmo) to appear and save his ship from destruction.

-Words of power always begin with a "!", as the use of a word of power is considered an recognition of the greatness of the invoked power.
-Words of power in "Lord of the Rings, Volume One" include:
+However, there is another type of magic that may be used by anyone with the knowledge - Words of Power.
+Words of power are used to invoke the great powers of Middle-earth.
+If a person were sailing in the middle of a great storm, and their ship was about to sink, using the word of power !Ulmo might cause the Vala of the Seas (Ulmo) to appear and save his ship from destruction.
+Words of power always begin with a "!", as the use of a word of power is considered an recognition of the greatness and holiness of the invoked power.
+Words of power in "Lord of the Rings, Volume One" include

-!ELBERETH ILUTHIEN !ANGMAR !OROME !DURIN !MELIAN !HELPHELP
+!ELBERETH !OROME, !LUTHIEN !DURIN !ANGMAR !MELIAN !HELPHELP